 Write-off of deferred loan costs.
-In January 2011, we used a portion of the net proceeds of the issuance of our senior unsecured notes to pay in full and retire our term loan.
-Additionally, concurrent with the issuance of our senior unsecured notes, the borrowing base on our senior secured credit facility was lowered from \$220.0 million to \$200.0 million.
+In January 2011, we used a portion of the net proceeds of the issuance of our old notes to pay in full and retire our term loan.
+Additionally, concurrent with the issuance of our old notes, the borrowing base on our senior secured credit facility was lowered from \$220.0 million to \$200.0 million.
 As a result, we took a charge to expense for the debt issuance costs attributable to our term loan and a proportionate percentage of the costs incurred for our senior secured credit facility, which totaled \$2.9 million and \$0.3 million, respectively.
 On July 1, 2011, in conjunction with the Broad Oak acquisition, the Broad Oak credit facility was paid in full and terminated and the related debt issuance costs of \$2.9 million were charged to expense.

 Income tax expense.
-We prepared separate tax returns for Laredo Petroleum, LLC, Laredo Petroleum, Inc. and Broad Oak for the period prior to July 1, 2011.
-We recorded a deferred income tax expense of \$58.6 million for the nine months ended September 30, 2011, compared to a deferred income tax expense of \$7.2 million for the nine months ended September 30, 2010.
-The estimated annual effective tax rate was 36% for the quarters ended September 30, 2011 and 2010; however, during the first nine months of 2010, Broad Oak had a valuation allowance against their net deferred federal tax asset which decreased our combined deferred income tax expense for the nine months ended September 30, 2010.
+We prepared separate tax returns for Laredo LLC, Laredo Inc. and Broad Oak for the period prior to July 1, 2011.
+We recorded a deferred income tax expense of \$58.6 million for the nine months ended September 30, 2011, compared to a deferred income tax expense of \$7.2 million for the nine months ended September 30, 2011, compared to a deferred income tax expense of \$7.2 million for the nine months ended September 30, 2010.
+The estimated annual effective tax rate was 36% for the quarters ended September 30, 2011 and 2010; however, during the first nine months of 2010, Broad Oak had a valuation allowance against their net deferred federal tax asset which decreased our deferred income tax expense for the nine months ended September 30, 2010.
 Our effective tax rate is based on our estimated annual permanent tax differences and estimated annual pre-tax book income.
 Our estimates involve assumptions we believe to be reasonable at the time of the estimation.